-Step 6: Upon validation of the candidate by the training provider, the candidate will receive an email from TSA advising them to pay the $130 processing fee.
-They will be able to do so by going to the bottom of the application form.
+Step 6: Upon validation of the candidate by the training provider, you will receive an email from TSA advising to pay the $130 processing fee.
+You can do so by going to the bottom of the application form.
 (Last button on the right with a $ dollar sign in it).
-This will take them to fee payment form.
+This will take you to the fee payment form.

-Step 7: The AFSP will then send confirmation of payment along with instructions for the candidate’s fingerprinting process.
+Step 7: AFSP will send confirmation of payment along with instructions for your fingerprinting process.